-The configuration file must be named _shinyelectron.yml and placed in the root of your Shiny application directory:
+The config file must be named _shinyelectron.yml and live at the root of your app directory:

 my-shiny-app/